jordymeow/ai-engine/readme.txt

 * Update: Enhanced the text cleaning functions to optimize the tokens count.
 * Fix: Various fixes and enhancements.
 * 🎃 This is major update; check your Settings, Chatbots and Forms.
-* 🎵 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
-* 🌴 Keep us motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
-Thank you!

 = 1.9.91 (2023/10/24) =
 * Update: Auto Sync Posts now can be set to use a specific environment, index and namespace.